sbraicu/calisti_lab/03-traffic.md

 smm tap ns/smm-demo
 ```

-Press Ctrl+C in the terminap to stop.
+Press Ctrl+C in the terminal to stop.
 The output should be similar to

 ![ttap 1](images/ttap_1.png)